The Stanford Law Review Online is not currently accepting submissions.

-Stanford Law Review Online submissions should be original pieces of timely scholarship on newsworthy topics and accessible to a wide audience.
-Submissions should be no longer than 3,000 words, inclusive of footnotes.
-All submissions longer than 4,000 words will generally be automatically rejected, and the expectation is that essays longer than 3,000 words will be shortened during the editing process.
+Stanford Law Review Online submissions should be original pieces of timely legal scholarship, written to be accessible to a wide audience.
+We are particularly interested in responses to recent Stanford Law Review print pieces.
+We have a strong preference for submissions less than 4,000 words.
+Submissions longer than 10,000 words will be automatically rejected, and the expectation is that essays longer than 4,000 words will be shortened during the editing process.
 Please submit an editable word processing document (.doc, .docx, .rtf, .otf, etc.) and NOT a PDF document.

 All citations should be in Bluebook format.
 Lighter footnoting is encouraged; an essay of 3,000 words typically has in the ballpark of 30 footnotes.
 Please note that footnotes are required for (1) any material pulled directly from a source, including language or an idea from a source (2) any original materials (e.g., cases, statutes, newspaper stories, etc.) (3) any obscure materials that would be difficult for a reader to find.
 An example of the appropriate level of footnoting can be found here.